felixmalvian/co-location-rule/README.md

 # Importing the package
 from co_location_rule import CoLocation

-# or you can just directly copy the code and paste into your .py file or jupyter notebook
+# or you can just directly copy the code in co_location_rule.py and paste into your .py file or jupyter notebook
 ```

 Your initial data should be a Dataframe.
 It should be at least containing columns as follows